furkan-atak/Data-Structures/README.md

 # Data-Structures
-Some data structures implementations like hash linkedlist and queue.
+Some data structures implementations with java like hash linkedlist and queue.